Scarlet Sage, Hummingbird Sage, Blood Sage, Texas Sage, Tropical Sage, Red Sage, Indian Fire…

 The Scarlet Sage is a fast-growing, multi-branched plant that can grow 2 to 4 feet tall x 2 1/2 feet wide.

 Although the best known common name is Scarlet Sage, red is not the only flower color.
 They also come in pink, salmon, orange, and bi-colors.
 Unfortunately, mine are only red and pink and white bicolor.
 Some websites say Salvia coccinea doesn’t produce white flowers, but there is a photo of white-flowered plants on Floridata (see link below).
-Hmmm… I would love to have some white Salvia coccinea in the flower bed!
-That would be AWESOME!

 The flowers attract hummingbirds, bees, and butterflies.
 The Museum of Science and Industry in Florida named the Salvia coccinea as their number one nectar plant.